ShristiK/rrsc-mars/readme.md

-# Crater and Sand Dune detection on Mars
+# Crater and Sand Dune detection on Mars and Moon

 ## tuts folder contains mainly my implementation of sendtex tutorials